Quitch/GW-AI-Overhaul/README.md

   - Unique personality
   - Unique colour
   - Fight according to their faction's preferred style
-- Eight new difficulties suitable for anyone from a new player to a veteran of the game
+- Nine new difficulties suitable for anyone from a new player to a veteran of the game
 - Reduced Sub Commander effectiveness
 - Adds the possibility of multiple factions in a system and an FFA occurring
 - Adds support for shared army enemies